 6. Pluck your eyebrows

-7. Make a list of things you love about your partner, child, or parent
+7. Make a list of things you love about someone you love

-9. Read a thriller or juicy romance novel (thanks @Lynn_Murphy for this boredom buster!)
+9. Write a mystery thriller or juicy romance novel (a boredom buster for budding bloggers)

 10. Write your the story of your life.
 Read How to Write When You Have No Ideas if your life is too boring to write about